The General Theory of Employment, Interest and Money: The rate of investment

 Book IV discusses the inducement to invest, with the key ideas being presented in Chapter 11.
-The 'marginal efficiency of capital' is defined as the annual revenue which will be yielded by an extra increment of capital as a proportion of its cost.
+The 'marginal efficiency of capital' is defined as the annual revenue which is expected to be yielded by an extra increment of capital as a proportion of its cost.
 The 'schedule of the marginal efficiency of capital' is the function which, for any rate of interest r, gives us the level of investment which will take place if all opportunities are accepted whose return is at least r.
 By construction this depends on r alone and is a decreasing function of its argument; it is illustrated in the diagram, and we shall write it as I (r).